uccser/cs-unplugged/docs/source/author/writing_guide.rst

   Check out the [objectives of the binary numbers unit plan](topics/binary-numbers/unit-plan.html#objectives).

-Link to a page outside of website (external link)
+Link to a Page Outside of Website (external link)
 ------------------------------------------------------------------------------

 These are links to websites that are not a part of the CS Unplugged project.